A cut finite element method for the Biot system of poroelasticity: Numerical results

-Finally, we test the method in 3D, and now representing the physical domain with by STL mesh.
+We next test the method in 3D, this time representing the physical domain by an STL mesh.
 We define the background domain as \(\widetilde{\Omega} = [-1.3,1.3]^3\).
-The STL mesh consists of a popcorn-like domain with a spherical hole in it, see figure \ref{fig:solutions_3D}.
-The exact solution is defined by
+The STL mesh consists of a popcorn-like domain with a spherical hole in it, see Figure \ref{fig:solutions_3D}.
+The exact solutions is defined by:

 We let \(\lambda = 5\), \(\mu=1\) and \(K=0.1\), and use a uniform mesh with \(N^3\) elements, where the element size \(h_n\) is gradually decreased by refining the mesh, setting \(N = [12,24,48]\).
 The convergence results are seen in Table~\ref{table:convergence3D}, and illustrations of the results in Figure~\ref{fig:solutions_3D}.
-We observe higher convergence than optimal convergence rates, which we assume is due to the geometrical resolution.
+We observe higher convergence than optimal convergence rates, which we conjecture is due to the geometrical resolution.